 Undergraduate version — Fall 2023, Princeton University, Program in Latin American Studies

-Graduate version — Fall 2024, Yale University, Department of Spanish & Portuguese & Department of Comparative Literature
+Graduate version — Fall 2024, Yale University, Department of Spanish & Portuguese and Department of Comparative Literature

 Making the Revolution: The Sixties in Latin America

-Advanced undergraduate course that offers an exploration of the cultural production from the Latin American “long 1960s” (1959-1973).
-The course is organized around key political concepts—like anti-imperialist liberation, uneven modernity, and popular mobilization—and focuses on alternative genres, including manifestos, visual poetry, experimental journalism, literary magazines, documentaries, newsreels, and art actions.
+Advanced undergraduate course on the cultural production of the Latin American “long 1960s” (1959-1973).
+The course is organized around key socio-political concepts—like anti-imperialist liberation, uneven modernity, and popular mobilization—and focuses on alternative genres, including manifestos, visual poetry, comics, experimental journalism, literary magazines, documentaries, newsreels, and art actions.
 The course culminates in a public-facing exhibition-action to bring the 1960s to the 2020s.

 Fall 2021, Kenyon College, Department of Modern Languages and Literatures